medhatem/sciencewings-webapp/README.md

 ## Development server | Staging

-Run `npm run clean`.
-On windows install WSL and Ubuntu image the run `npm run clean:windows`.
-Run `npm run generate-swagger:staging`.
-That will create api routes from deployed the api.
 Run `npm install`.
 Run `npm run start:staging`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Scripts infos

+Run `npm run clean`.
+On windows install WSL and Ubuntu image, then run `npm run clean:windows`.
+Run `npm run generate-swagger:staging`.
+That will create api routes from the deployed api.

 ## Code scaffolding